-A fully featured five-channel club mixer with cutting edge digital effects, industry leading connectivity and that signature creamy Xone sound.
+A fully featured five-channel club mixer with cutting edge digital effects, industry-leading connectivity and that signature creamy Xone sound.
 The PX5 is an immediately accessible mixer but with a lot of features, and beginners and experts alike will get a lot out of it.
 The lack of dual VCO filters may be a drawback for some; but those used to Pioneer mixers may be swayed by the PX5’s rich, warm sound.
-A great looking and sounding mixer combining top quality analog sound and cutting edge digital effects.
+A great looking and sounding mixer combining top-quality analogue sound and cutting edge digital effects.

 First Impressions / Setting up

 Setting up the unit was easy.
 Inside the box are the mixer itself and two three-pin power cables for UK/Europe, plus some handy replacement plastic pots and faders along with the instructions.
 Out of the box, the PX5 has a pleasing textured matte black finish with some purposeful looking (though entirely aesthetic) grills and scoops.
 Rather like a matte black Porsche Macan Turbo.
 Sort of.

 The layout is easy on the eye too, and easily understood: a four-channel mixer with a built-in sound card, onboard FX module. a three-band “kill switch” EQ per channel, and the famous Xone VCO filter (yes, just one; more on that later).

 Each of the four channels has a switchable phono/line input, as well as USB.
 There’s also a fifth channel with mic/aux input with its own EQ section.
 Unlike say a Xone:DB4, this is all pretty straightforward – you can get to grips with it immediately and start to mix creatively within seconds.

 At the back of the unit, there are XLR and RCA jacks for the master out, 1/4″ booth outputs, and RCA and USB rec outputs.
 There are also FX sends and returns for using external effect units, as well as a pair of insert jacks for connecting effects to the master output.